 Looking for a chance to learn about or develop your leadership skills?
 You’ve found the right place to do it.
 Co-Curricular Programs is home to multiple leadership programs and initiatives tailored for Loyola students.
 These programs can help you discover your own personal leadership style, develop your strengths and talents, and apply your unique skills!
 Get to know other student leaders on campus and create your legacy of leadership at Loyola.

 StrengthsQuest is a development program that provides you with the skills to discover, develop and apply your unique individual talents throughout your Loyola experience.
 The StrengthsQuest Program was created by the Gallup Organization and is grounded in positive psychology.
-StrengthsQuest is used by universities nationwide and has become a common language for over 700,000 participants.
+StrengthsQuest is used by over 600 universities nationwide and has become a common language for over 1 million participants.